naninovel/docs/docs/api/index.md

 ; Another example with some branching inside the subroutine.
 @set time=10
-; Here we get one result
+; Here we get one result.
 @gosub .Room
 ...
 @set time=3
-; And here we get another
+; And here we get another.
 @gosub .Room
-...
+@stop
 # Room
-@print "It's too early, I should visit this place when it's dark." if:time<21&&time>6
+@print "It's too early, I should visit this place when it's dark." if:time<21&time>6
-@print "I can sense an ominous presence here!" if:time>21&&time<6
+@print "I can sense an ominous presence!" if:time>21|time<6
 @return
 ```